Hand Tallies for elections and policies;

 [ An MIT site had an online STV ballot and tally limited to 5 candidates.]

-Any online or mail-in voting system is susceptible to vote buying, and possible pressure on voters from friends, family and bosses.
+Any online or mail-in voting system is susceptible to vote buying, and possible pressure on voters from their family, friends and bosses.
+Online voting has added the risk of hacking attacks.

 GroupDecision.com says they can provide transparent and secure elections services online.
 Proprietary code; free for up to 100 voters.